Xtendify/Simple-Calendar/contributing.md

 If you plan to work with CSS or JavaScript you may want to use Grunt as well:

     $ npm run dev

+This project also uses Tailwind CSS.
+To setup run:

+    $ npm run tailwind

 First make your changes locally, then push them to your forked repository.